 For more information, please contact Rachael Stentz-Baugher at firstname.lastname@example.org.

-Programs slated for 2016 include:
+Programs slated for 2017 include:

-- Children will be invited to participate in a clinic with athletes and coaches from local fencing clubs.
-The clinic will include learning the basics of fencing, a tour of the facility, and all participants will receive free admission to the tournament on the day of the clinic
+Clinic will focus on teaching the basics of fencing, a tour of the facility, talk with referees, athletes, and coaches, and participants will receive admission to the tournament on the day of the clinic

 NEOCycle Urban Youth Initiative, in partnership with GE Lighting

-- Year three of the NEOCycle Urban Youth Initiative will include many of the same elements as in year one and two.
-10 children from each City of Cleveland Recreation Center will be invited to participate in a field day style kickoff on June 27th.
+Year four of the NEOCycle Urban Youth Initiative will include many of the same elements as in years one through three.
+10 children (ages 8-12) from each City of Cleveland Recreation Center will be invited to participate in a Field Day kickoff on June 9th.
 They will complete two weeks of activities and benchmarks that include bike safety and education.